mannykary/MapMyMeetups/readme.md

 # Map My Meetups

-The Map My Meetups app uses the Google Maps and Meetup.com APIs to display all open events occurring in a 10 mile radius of a user-specified location on a map.
+The Map My Meetups app uses the Google Maps and Meetup.com APIs to display all open events occurring within the next 24 hours in a 10 mile radius of a user-specified location on a map.

 The apk file is available in the bin folder, and can be manually installed onto an Android device that supports Google Play Services.

 Upon lauching the app, the map will zoom to your current location.
-You can then long-tap anywhere on the map to view all events (up to 20) that are occurring in a 10 mile radius from the tapped location.
+You can then long-tap anywhere on the map to view all events (up to 20) that are occurring within 24 hours and in a 10 mile radius from the tapped location.
 Blue markers will appear on the map (you may need to zoom out in order to see all the markers).
 Tapping a marker will display an Info Window showing the date/time of the event, and a short description of the event.
 Tapping on the Info Window will launch the application of your choice to view detailed information about the event (either the Meetup